Tony Pollard Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- Pollard finished with 31 rushing yards in his lone career matchup against the Cardinals, 13.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchup against the Cardinals, Pollard had 31 rushing yards, 13.5 fewer yards than his over/under in Sunday's game.

-- Pollard did not have a touchdown run in that contest against the Cardinals.
+- Pollard did not have a touchdown run in that game against the Cardinals.

-- Conceding 113.7 rushing yards per game, the Cardinals have the 15th-ranked run defense in the league.
+- The Cardinals have the NFL's 15th-ranked defense against the run, giving up 113.7 yards per game.

-- This season the Cardinals are ranked first in the league in rushing touchdowns conceded (eight).
+- Pollard and the Cowboys will face off against the NFL's best defense in terms of rushing touchdowns allowed (eight).

 Recent Performances

-- Pollard put together a 34-yard rushing performance in last week's matchup with the Football Team, carrying the ball eight times (averaging 4.2 yards per attempt).
+- In last week's outing against the Football Team, Pollard carried the ball eight times for 34 yards (4.2 yards per carry).

 Pollard's Dallas Teammates